ImEldie/groepswerk-MealMagic/src/app/components/allergy-icon/allergy-icon-readme.txt

         => Does not need to be entered, will default to '6vh' Can enter any value you would enter in css, (64px, 100%, 69rem, ...)

-    [withText] : choose if the image is displayed with a text under it or not.
+    [withText] : Choose if the image is displayed with a text under it or not.
         => Input can be either TRUE or FALSE
             TRUE: Show grey text under the icon
             FALSE: Show only the icon
         => Default is FALSE (image without text)

+    [hideTooltip] : Choose if a tooltip appears when hovering over the icon.
+DEFAULT => TRUE => Input can be either TRUE or FALSE
+            TRUE: Disable tooltip
+            FALSE: Show tooltip when hovering over icon (default) => Default is FALSE (Image with tooltip)